Burbank, California: Economy

 The second-largest office space market in the San Fernando Valley is located in Burbank.
 Much of the space is utilized by the entertainment industry, which has among the highest office lease rates in the region.
 In 2017, two entities owned about 70% of Burbank's office supply, inside the Media District.

-About 150,000 people work in Burbank each day, or more than live in the city.
+About 150,000 people work in Burbank each day, more than live in the city.
 As of 2016, only 25% of the city's employed residents worked in Burbank.
 According to the U.S. Census Bureau, in 2012 there were 17,587 companies within the city of Burbank and with combined payroll totaling in excess of $13.4 billion.

 Nearby Hollywood is a symbol of the entertainment industry and much of the production occurs in Burbank.
 Many companies have headquarters or facilities in Burbank, including Warner Bros.
 Entertainment, Warner Music Group, Legendary Pictures, the Walt Disney Company, ABC, The CW, Cartoon Network Studios with the West Coast headquarters of Cartoon Network, Nickelodeon Animation Studio, New Wave Entertainment, Insomniac Games and West Coast Customs.
 Many ancillary companies from Arri cameras, to Entertainment Partners, Filmtools, Centerstaging, JL Fisher, and Matthews Studio Equipment also maintain a presence in Burbank.

 Local IATSE union offices for the Stagehands Local 33, Grips Local 80, Make-up and Hairstylist Local 706, Set Painters Local 729 and Animation Guild Local 839 also make their home in Burbank with Teamsters Local 399, IBEW Local 40 and many other IATSE locals nearby.

 Burbank's economy felt stress as a result of the recession.
 From 2007 to 2016, the city had more than 1,200 home foreclosures, with about three-fourths of them happening from 2007 to 2011.
 City officials prepared for cutbacks going into 2009.
 Burbank's City Manager, Mike Flad, estimated the city's 2009–10 fiscal budget would suffer a 5% shortfall.
 In fact, the city's budget woes continued well into 2017.
 At the beginning of the budget development process for fiscal 2016–17, the city's staff was projecting a recurring budget deficit of $1.3 million for the year.
 That followed several years of across-the-board budget cuts by various city departments, according to budget documents.
 Even so, the city still managed to add some new positions and increase fire staffing.
 One of the increased costs Burbank and many other California cities are coping with is unfunded pension liability.

 The city manager's budget message in 2016–17 identified Burbank's aging infrastructure as one of the top priorities of city officials but also one of its biggest financial challenges.
 The city's 2017 budget documents indicated Burbank should be spending at least $5 million more annually to address the backlog of maintenance on infrastructure and update Burbank's facilities.
 Regardless, the city forecasts it will post a deficit for at least the next five years, projecting about $9.4 million in red ink in fiscal year 2017–18 and a deficit of about $27.4 million by 2022–23.